Old Wayne County Building

 The building covers 44,625 square feet and has 18 courtrooms and 145 other rooms.
 It occupies an entire block, extending 255 feet along the front and back and 175 feet on the sides.

 The lower story of the building’s exterior is made of Eastern, or grey Vermont, granite.
 The upper floors are done in Berea sandstone.
-Above the main entrance on Randolph is a bas relief showing Gen. Anthony Wayne, after whom the county is named.
+Above the main entrance on Randolph is a frieze showing Gen. Anthony Wayne, after whom the county is named.
 At each entrance are figures symbolizing knowledge and power.

 In the center of the building is a 247-foot tower with a colonnade of the Corinthian style decorated with figures symbolizing agriculture, commerce, law and mechanics/technology.
 The figures are made of sheet copper, hammered, soldered and riveted over iron framework.
 It is the same way the Statue of Liberty was made.